-- # Defamation,

-- # Malicious prosecution,

-- # Willful and malicious damage to property,

-- # Maintenance, and

-- # Slander of title.
+Slander of title.

-- 4. Intention, motive, negligence and recklessness- The obligation to make reparation for damage caused by a wrongful act arises from the fault and not from the intention.
-Any invasion of the civil rights of another person is in itself a legal wrong, carrying with it liability to repair it necessary or nnatural consequences, in so far as these are injurious to the person whose right is infringed, whether the motive which prompted it be good, bad or indifferent.
+4. Intention, motive, negligence and recklessness- The obligation to make reparation for damage caused by a wrongful act arises from the fault and not from the intention.
+Any invasion of the civil rights of another person is in itself a legal wrong, carrying with it liability to repair it necessary or natural consequences, in so far as these are injurious to the person whose right is infringed, whether the motive which prompted it be good, bad or indifferent.
 A thing which is not a legal injury or wrong is not made actionable by being done with a bad intent.
 It is no defence to an action in tort for the wrong doer to plead that he did not intend to cause damage, if damage has resulted owing to an act or omission on his part which is actively or passively the effect of his volition.
 A want of knowledge of the illegality of his act or omission affords no excuse, except where fraud or malice is the essence of that act or omission.
 For every man is presumed to intend and to know the natural and ordinary consequences of his acts.
-This presumption is not rebutted merely by proof that he did not think of the consequences or hoped or expected that they would not follow.
-The defendant will be liable for the natural and necessary consequences of his act, whether he in fact contemplated them or not.
+This presumption is not rebutted merely by proof that he did not think of the natural and necessary consequences of his act, whether he in fact contemplated them or not.

-- 5. Malfeasance, misfeasance and nonfeasance- the term 'malfeasance' applies to the commission of an unlawful act.
+5. Malfeasance, misfeasance and nonfeasance- the term 'malfeasance' applies to the commission of an unlawful act.
 It is generally applicable to those unlawful acts, such as trespass, which are actionable per se and do not require proof of negligence or malice.
-The term 'misfeasance' is

-applicable to improper performance of some lawful act.
-The term 'non-feasance' applies to the failure or omission to perform some act which there is an obligation to perform.
+The term -imisfeasanceø is applicable to improper performance of some lawful act.
+The term -imon-feasanceø applies to the failure or omission to perform some act which there is an obligation to perform.